ARTbio/startbio/docs/scRNAseq_basics/intro_markers.md

     marker for several clusters which will duplicate the line names and thus add suffixes in the rows.
 We would be back to the same problem as if we were using gene names in `Read10X`.

-Here we have changed some parameters to not filter any gene which will be very useful for the enrichment analysis (GSEA) which is based on an ordered list of genes.